 Portland-Metro: Contact the CIC Desk at 503-821-1250

 An individual with a disability who uses a service animal is not required to register the animal with university authorities prior to bringing the animal on campus.
-However, students are strongly encouraged to register with ACES so that the presence of the animal on campus is documented as part of approved accommodation.
+However, students are strongly encouraged to register with Disability Services so that the presence of the animal on campus is documented as part of approved accommodation.
 Refer to the Service Animal Policies and Procedures for complete guidelines.